 Jim Dow was chosen to become Blue Hill Heritage Trust’s first Executive Director as the result of a national search process conducted by the Board of Directors.
 He began work in May 2001.
 Jim is a native of Belfast, Maine, and is a graduate of Belfast Area High School, Princeton University, and the University of Maine School of Law.
-He has worked for a law firm in private practice, for a statewide environmental advocacy organization and for the 12 years prior to joining BHHT as a senior staff member of the Maine Chapter of The Nature Conservancy, including service as its Director of Land Protection.
-In addition to service on the Boards of other community organizations, Jim was a member BHHT’s Board of Directors for seven years.
+He has worked for a law firm in private practice, for a statewide environmental advocacy organization, and for the 12 years prior to joining BHHT as a senior staff member of the Maine Chapter of The Nature Conservancy, including service as its Director of Land Protection.
+In addition to service on the Boards of other community organizations, Jim was a member of BHHT’s Board of Directors for seven years.
 He currently serves on the Steering Committee of the Maine Land Trust Network.
-He lives in East Blue Hill, has two adult children of whom he is very proud and enjoys hiking, kayaking, jazz, basketball, baked goods and laughter.email: firstname.lastname@example.org
+Jim lives in East Blue Hill, has two adult children of whom he is very proud and enjoys hiking, kayaking, jazz, basketball, baked goods and laughter.
+E-mail: firstname.lastname@example.org